 The Centre conducts external seminar series and lecture meetings for Australian business executives interested in trade with Japan, and for Australian executives of Japanese companies operating in Australia.
+Its most successful program has been an Annual Lecture Program on financial markets in Asia and Japan conducted in July in Sydney, Singapore, Hong Kong, Tokyo and Seoul.

-The centre administrates on behalf of the University the Visiting Scholar Exchange Scheme with Keio University, under which there is a regular annual exchange of scholars between the two universities on short term visits.
+The Centre administers on behalf of the University the Visiting Scholar Exchange Scheme with Keio University, under which there is a regular annual exchange of scholars between the two universities on short term visits.
 The Centre fosters research activities within the Faculty by providing research assistance and making facilities available to Faculty members through the framework of a Research Associate Group.